 Eczema is believed to be caused by a combination of an overactive immune system and a genetic variant that affects the skin’s protective barrier, allowing moisture out and germs in.
 People with a family history of atopic dermatitis, asthma, or allergies may have a greater chance of having eczema themselves.
 Food allergies may also be a potential trigger for eczema.

-Young children are at greater risk of developing eczema than adults, though the condition can occur in people of any age.
+Young children are at greater risk of developing eczema than adults, although the condition can occur in people of any age.

 Scabies is caused by Sarcoptes scabiei (tiny mites that burrow into the top layer of a person’s skin to feed and lay eggs).
 The bugs, also known as human itch mites, are so small that the human eye can’t see them.